-- A. The officers of WMRRA shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, and vintage representative. - B. The president shall be the executive officer of WMRRA and shall preside at all regular, executive board and special meetings of WMRRA.
-The president shall be empowered to appoint committees.
+- A. The officers of WMRRA shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, and vintage representative. - B. The president shall be the executive officer of WMRRA and shall preside at all regular, executive board, and all and any meetings of WMRRA, except for board of directors meetings. - The president shall be empowered to appoint committees, except the rules committee.
 The president shall preside over the appeals board.
-The president shall vote only to break a tie vote except in the case of elections.
+The president shall vote only to break a tie vote except in the case of elections. - C. The first vice president shall preside in the absence of the president as set forth in Article 3B.
+The first vice president is in charge of publicity and promotions. - D. The second vice president shall preside in the absence of the first vice president.
+The second vice president is in charge of updating the rulebook.
+The second vice president shall preside over the rules committee.
+The voting members of the rules committee shall be: